 The Up-To-Date Guide to Recovering Trashed Mac Files

-That moment when you become aware that your accidentally deleted file on a Mac was a crucial piece of work… It is dreadful and, sadly, familiar to most of us.
+Now, let's get back to restoring your accidentally deleted files.
 Fortunately, it is harder to get rid of them than you would think.
 So don’t despair—this simple guide will demonstrate a couple of convenient ways to recover Mac files from trash.

 Why is it possible to recover deleted files on a Mac?

 It’s easy to retrieve deleted files on a Mac—they tend to stick around, and no important data is usually lost for good.
 But to some it can become a huge problem—if you don’t want your deleted files to be discovered, you have to put more effort into making sure they’re completely wiped out.